Intoxii/Dream_cors/README.md

 ## How It Works

-The middleware handles CORS in two ways:
+The middleware intelligently handles CORS in two ways:

+### 1. Preflight Requests (OPTIONS)

-1. **Preflight Requests (OPTIONS)**: When the browser sends an OPTIONS request, the middleware responds immediately with appropriate CORS headers and a 200 status.
+When the browser sends an OPTIONS request:
+- Validates the request's `Origin` header against allowed origins
+- Returns `204 No Content` with appropriate CORS headers
+- Only sets `Access-Control-Allow-Origin` if origin is allowed

+### 2. Actual Requests (GET, POST, etc.)

-2. **Actual Requests**: For all other HTTP methods (GET, POST, etc.), the middleware:
+For all other HTTP methods:
 - Passes the request to your controller
+- Validates the origin
-   - Adds the `Access-Control-Allow-Origin` header to the response
+- Adds CORS headers to the response (only if origin is allowed)
 - Returns the modified response

+### Origin Matching Logic

+The middleware implements secure origin matching:

+1. **Specific origin match**: If the request origin is in your allowed list, that specific origin is returned
+2. **Wildcard without credentials**: If `"*"` is in allowed origins and credentials are disabled, returns `"*"`
+3. **Wildcard with credentials**: If `"*"` is in allowed origins but credentials are enabled, returns the specific request origin (prevents security issue)
+4. **No match**: If origin is not allowed, CORS headers are not added

 ## Common Configurations